 You’re on a business trip in Paris when you start to experience some unpleasant symptoms.
 You know it’s time to see a doctor, but you’re not sure where to go (it’s hard enough finding physicians you can trust at home!).
 You could check with your hotel concierge or try a local walk-in clinic, but you’re not sure they’ll have the quality of care you expect or even whether they’ll speak English.
 Now what?

-The simplest and fastest way to get a medical, dental or pharmacy referral while you’re traveling is by contacting your travel assistance provider.
-For example, On Call would locate the nearest English-speaking doctors and provide you with their names, addresses and telephone numbers so you know exactly how to find them — we can even help you schedule the appointment!
+The simplest and fastest way to get a medical, dental or pharmacy referral while you’re traveling is by contacting your emergency assistance provider.
+For example, On Call travelers can contact us in these scenarios and we’ll locate the nearest English-speaking doctors and provide you with their names, addresses and telephone numbers so you know exactly how to find them — we can even help schedule the appointment!
 From common ailments to more serious symptoms, we’ll get you in the hands of medical professionals you can trust, regardless of where you’re traveling.

-Here at On Call, we strive to refer our clients to facilities that are as close to Western standards as possible — even in developing countries where quality medical care is hard to find.
-All too often, we see travelers ask the locals where the nearest hospital is, and they find themselves at a public hospital where the staff doesn’t speak English and the facility has poor sanitation.
-In some areas, your family members and traveling companions may even be responsible for your bedside care, which is something we’re not used to in the U.S. This goes to show you that it takes a certain degree of cultural awareness when choosing the best-suited medical care in a foreign country.
+We strive to refer our clients to facilities that are as close to Western standards as possible — even in developing countries where certain standards of care can be hard to find.
+When travelers are seeking local medical care, it may seem like the easiest solution to ask the locals for the location of the nearest hospital, but this could also lead to misaligned expectations, culture shock, and in extreme instances, health and safety concerns for the traveler.
+This goes to show you that it takes a certain degree of knowledge, experience, and cultural awareness when choosing the best-suited medical care in a foreign country.

 -